 Top Three Reasons to Form a Disregarded Entity LLC

 There are a few major benefits that you should be aware of when choosing the best way to structure your next business.
 We always recommend speaking with a professional advisor before starting any type of business.
 But in general, a disregarded entity LLC offers a few key advantages related to taxation of your business income, compliance with regulations, the efficiency of business administration and more.

 1. Pass-Through Taxation Benefits

 The number one reason why most people organize a disregarded entity LLC is related to the benefits of pass-through taxation.
-In fact, the new tax law directly addresses pass-through taxation for disregarded entity LLCs: it creates a 20 percent deduction on pass-through income for businesses.
+In fact, tax law changes in the last few years directly address pass-through taxation for disregarded entity LLCs: It creates a 20 percent deduction on pass-through income for businesses.

 2. Organizing Company and Tax Documents

 When you're busy trying to get your new business idea off the ground, the last thing you want to deal with is more paperwork and administrative activities.
 After all, no one starts a new business because they love logging receipts and reconciling transactions in their accounting software!

 As the owner of a disregarded entity LLC, your bookkeeping and overall compliance paperwork can potentially be much simpler and easier to keep organized than if you used a more complex business structure.
 For example, LLCs have minimal compliance and reporting requirements compared to C Corporations.

 In many states, you only have to file an annual report for your LLC to keep your business "legal" and in good standing with the authorities.
 With just a small bit of paperwork, you can get all the benefits of operating your business as a disregarded entity LLC.

 Keep in mind that even if you're paying taxes as a sole proprietor, your disregarded entity LLC is still giving you important legal protections as a business owner.
 You'll want to maintain this “corporate shield” over your personal assets by keeping accurate records and ensuring your business transactions remain separate.